Beta-23/Intro-Meteor/README.md

 ...*Meteor embraces the ecosystem, bringing the best parts of the extremely active JavaScript community to you in a careful and considered way.

-Meteor provides full stack reactivity, allowing your UI to seamlessly reflect the true state of the world with minimal development effort.
+...*Meteor provides **full stack reactivity**, allowing your UI to seamlessly reflect the true state of the world with minimal development effort.